cbcommunity/cbc-proofpoint-malicious-file-detection/README.md

 ## Requirements
     - Python 3.x with sqlite3
     - VMware Carbon Black Cloud Endpoint Standard or Enterprise EDR
-    - Proofpoint TRAP
+    - Proofpoint TAP

 ## License
-Use of the Carbon Black API is governed by the license found in [!!!
-LICENSE]().
+Use of the Carbon Black API is governed by the license found in the [LICENSE](https://github.com/cbcommunity/cbc-proofpoint-malicous-file-detection/blob/main/LICENSE) file.

 ## Support
-What is the support policy?
+This integration is an open sourced project.
+Please submit a Pull Request for any changes.

 ----